H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 Documents in Chroma collections such as `GBIM`, `gisgeodata`, `benefit_programs`, `GeoDB`, and `utility_enrollments` are increasingly annotated with tags and metadata fields that reference GBIM entities, GeoDB features, counties, and states.
 These fields form the backbone of entangled sets and are what the WV‑biased retrieval function inspects when applying coupling strengths.

 **Multi‑collection entangled retrieval**
 By querying multiple collections and then globally ranking results under the influence of the entanglement envelope, the RAG server effectively treats GBIM, GeoDB, and application‑specific collections as a single, coupled state.
+In the architecture diagram (Figure 8.1), this corresponds to the WV‑Entangled RAG Endpoint and the multi‑collection memory strip along the bottom.
 This makes it possible for a change in one collection—such as updated benefit rules or revised geospatial features—to influence which documents surface for queries tied to specific counties, populations, or principles.

 **Bridging to the autonomous learner**
 As the autonomous learner builds and maintains its topic graph, it does so partly on the basis of RAG behavior and spatial tags.
 Topics that repeatedly co‑occur in entangled retrieval traces, especially those connected to particular WV places and programs, will develop strong edges in the graph and thus be more likely to be revisited under future neighbor‑biased scheduling.

 Over time, this combination—tagged, spatially aware metadata; multi‑collection entangled retrieval; and a topic graph that tracks and amplifies entangled neighborhoods—should allow Ms. Jarvis to form and maintain strands of knowledge that are both semantically and geographically coherent.

 ---